-The MERIT project is a multi-year project, spearheaded by ICCT and funded by the Danish Embassy in Bamako under the Danish Ministry of Foreign Affairs.
-This project is part of a broader effort to prevent and counter violent extremism in Mali, and aims to facilitate the rehabilitation and reintegration of released Violent Extremist Offenders (VEOs) and reduce the risk of radicalisation among Malian youth.
+The MERIT project runs from August 2018 until March 2021.
+It is spearheaded by ICCT and the United Nations Interregional Crime Research Institute (UNICRI), and is funded by the Royal Danish Embassy in Bamako.
+It is part of a broader effort to prevent and counter violent extremism in Mali, and aims to facilitate the rehabilitation and reintegration of released Violent Extremist Offenders (VEOs), as well as reduce the risk of radicalisation among Malian youth.

 Since the Tuareg rebellion in 2012, violence in Mali between the North and the South has resurged.
 Soon after the start of the rebellion, Islamist groups took over the rebellion from nationalist Tuareg groups, imposing Sharia law in the northern region.
 In March 2012, President Touré was deposed after a coup d’état by the military.
 In 2013, an international intervention was launched by French, UN and ECOWAS forces, which halted the Tuareg advance.
 Despite several peace accords, the fighting continues: attacks from terrorist groups are launched on civilians and (inter)national armed forces.
 The conflict has created a breeding ground for violent extremism and criminal activities, and has resulted in forms of collaboration between terrorist organisations and criminal groups.
 Local and regional terrorist organisations have engaged in various forms of illicit activities, especially in smuggling and drug trafficking, while criminal groups have been active alongside terror groups in the northern part of the country through trafficking of drugs, weapons and migrants to the Mediterranean.